-Author has written 15 stories for Love, Nature, Life, Romance, Young Adult, and Historical.
+Author has written 16 stories for Love, Nature, Life, Romance, Young Adult, Historical, and Humor.

-Favourite movies include Rebel without a Cause, Spellbound, Casablanca, Notorious, La Dolce Vita, La Vita E Bella, The Graduate, What's Eating Gilbert Grape, Almost Famous, Amazing Grace, Dead Poets Society, October Sky, Flipped, A Beautiful Mind, Annie Hall, Breakfast at Tiffany's, Before Sunset, Before Sunrise and Before Midnight, Patch Adams 500 Days of Summer, Scent of a Woman, Into the Wild, Jeux d'Enfants, Dangerous Liaisons, Forrest Gump, What Dreams May Come, Good Will Hunting, Manhattan, Once, Little Women, A Room with a View... and may I still go on?
+Favourite movies include Rebel without a Cause, Spellbound, Casablanca, Notorious, La Dolce Vita, La Vita E Bella, The Graduate, What's Eating Gilbert Grape, Almost Famous, Amazing Grace, Dead Poets Society, October Sky, Flipped, A Beautiful Mind, Annie Hall, Breakfast at Tiffany's, Before Sunset, Before Sunrise and Before Midnight, Patch Adams 500 Days of Summer, Scent of a Woman, Into the Wild, Jeux d'Enfants, Dangerous Liaisons, Forrest Gump, What Dreams May Come, Good Will Hunting, Manhattan, Once, Little Women, A Room with a View, Ferris Bueller's Day Off, Catch Me if You Can, The Commitments, Blue Jasmine, Ray, Across the Universe, The Spectacular Now, That's What I Am,... and may I still go on?

 And of course, I cannot ignore music, since it is my biggest passion: Janis Joplin, Dire Straits, BB King, Aretha Franklin, Etta James, Ella Fitzgerald, Ray Charles, Eric Clapton, Santana, Kenny G, AC/DC, Nat King Cole, Eva Cassidy, Led Zeppelin, Gary Moore, Chris Rea, Dave Koz, Muddy Waters, Buddy Guy, Al Jarreau, George Benson, Queen, The Beatles, Billie Holiday and a lot more jazz and blues singers.